 What if I ignore a Cease and Desist Letter?

 There’s no legal penalty or repercussion for ignoring a Cease and Desist Letter, but you risk the sender beginning legal proceedings against you if their claims are legally sound.
-However, if you’re confident that the letter’s content is inaccurate or unenforceable, you can safely ignore a Cease and Desist Letter.

-Still, it’s better to respond with a letter explaining your position and your reason for non-compliance.
+Still, it’s better to respond with a letter explaining your position and reason for non-compliance.
 Whether you ignore or respond to the letter, the other party may continue to send correspondence.

 Sending a Cease and Desist Letter